 All The Ways You Need To Know To Get Back Onto Your Paddle Board After Falling

-Ever lost your balance on your paddleboard and struggled to get back on?
+Ever lost your balance on a paddleboard and struggled to get back on?
 We’ve all been there.
 Losing your balance is common, especially when you are first mastering the art of stand up paddleboarding.
 And while you may fall in less as you become more experienced, you’ll never stop paddle board falls completely.
 Even the most seasoned paddlers fall off from time to time.
 It’s normal to be met with conditions that make it more difficult to keep your balance.
 What matters is that you know how to approach this situation calmly and safely when it does happen.

 Before we discuss the ways to get back up, it’s important to note how you should fall.
 When you begin to feel wobbly, make sure that you fall away from the board and flat against the water(make sure there is no hard rocks or reefs as well).
 This helps minimize the risk of injuring yourself as you fall.